Intel-bigdata/SSM/docs/ssm-cdh5.10-deployment-guide.md

 2. Move to Archive(Cold) rule

 	`file: path matches "/test/*" and age > 5h | archive`

 This rule means all the files under /test directory, if it's age is more than 5 hours, then move the file to archive storage.

 3. Move one type of file to specific storage

 	`file: path matches "/test/*.xml" | allssd`

 This rule will move all XML files under /test directory to SSD.
-In this rule, not a single date or time value is specified, the rule will be evaluated only 1 time each time it's started or restarted.
+In this rule, neither a single date nor time value is specified, the rule will be evaluated every short time interval (5s by default).

 4. Specify rule evaluation internal